TouK/nussknacker/docs/operations_guide/Common.md

+---
+title: Common Operations for Workflows
+description: Explore common operational tasks like health checks, configuration, and component management for real-time systems.
+---

 ## Intended audience

 This manual is intended mainly for those who are going to support Nussknacker deployments (especially production ones).
 We assume prior knowledge of Kafka, Flink, InfluxDB, Kubernetes